afunnydev/digitaldigital/content/case-studies/newbalance.md

   - src: "/img/case-studies/newbalance/slide/Jordan Dunking Vertical 1slide.png"
 challenges:
   title: Challenges
-  description: American Dairy wanted to build awareness amongst a Gen-Z demographic, a generation notoriously un-trusting of traditional advertising.
-Additionally, they wanted to maximize brand reach, while ensuring brand safety.
+  description: New Balance wanted to gain authority casting relatable & local micro-influencers to promote their physical stores & present their InStore 3D Fit Scanner.
   result: "20+ young athletes and artists with a strong local following participated in the #Gotmilk challenge, generating over 10,000 likes and comments and 250,000 unique views."
 ---